stephcmartin/study-notes/javascript/js.md

 - Receive data from a server - after the page has loaded

 - Send data to a server - in the background

+## What is the difference between classical inheritance and prototypal inheritance?
+#### Class Inheritance:

+instances inherit from classes (like a blueprint — a description of the class), and create sub-class relationships: hierarchical class taxonomies.
+Instances are typically instantiated via constructor functions with the `new` keyword.
+Class inheritance may or may not use the `class` keyword from ES6.

+#### Prototypal Inheritance:
+instances inherit directly from other objects.
+Instances are typically instantiated via factory functions or `Object.create()`.
+Instances may be composed from many different objects, allowing for easy selective inheritance.

+## What does “favor object composition over class inheritance” mean?
+This is a quote from “Design Patterns: Elements of Reusable Object-Oriented Software”.
+It means that code reuse should be achieved by assembling smaller units of functionality into new objects instead of inheriting from classes and creating object taxonomies.

+In other words, use can-do, has-a, or uses-a relationships instead of is-a relationships.